ionos-cloud/coredns-externaldns/README.md

 - `namespace`: Kubernetes namespace to watch for DNSEndpoint resources.
 If not specified, watches all namespaces
 - `ttl`: Default TTL for DNS records in seconds (default: 300)
+- `configmap_name`: Name of the ConfigMap used to persist zone serials (default: "coredns-externaldns-zone-serials")
+- `configmap_namespace`: Namespace for the ConfigMap.
+If not specified, uses the same namespace as the plugin's `namespace` setting, or "default" if no namespace is configured

 **Note**: This plugin uses in-cluster service account authentication.
 Ensure proper RBAC permissions are configured.